 The primary benefit to us of the Types Buckets in Buckets approach is a better and more formal Structure to the data and therefore a better potential QAQC process, if we care to play along.

-The scary things is you can almost ignore the whole idea and muddle on through with your work as though almost none of this exists.
+The scary things is you can almost ignore the whole idea and muddle on through with your work as though almost none of this multiple buckets in buckets thing exists.
 However, not matter what, we must deal with the What, How, When, and Model buckets in the Features.
 We gotta name them.

 What can the Civil 3D Name templates do to you and for you next time.